BrandonLeho/2D-Dungeon-Crawler/README.md

 Purchase items from a merchant.

-Gain extra temporary health by spending time with a prostitute (cost gold).
+Gain extra temporary health by visiting the nurse (cost gold).

 Gamble gold/currency at blackjack and/or texas hold'em tables (texas hold'em available only in multiplayer).